 In a world gone digital, we’re the analog holdouts: the advocates for getting one’s point across with type, ink, and paper.
-We believe print has been and continues to be a powerful way to change minds and tell stories.
+We believe letterpress printing has been, and continues to be, a powerful way to change minds and tell stories.

 Printing is slow